browserengineering/book/book/http.md

 Your browser should now be able to connect to HTTPS sites.

-While we're at it, let's add support for custom ports, which are specified in a URL by putting a colon after the host name:
+While we're at it, let's add support for custom ports, which are specified in a URL by putting a colon after the host name, as in Figure 6.

 ::: {.cmd .web-only html=True}
     python3 infra/annotate_code.py <<EOF